RithyHuot/JustDoIt/README.md

 ## Future Directions for the Project

+### Categories
+  - [x] Users will be able to navigate to a category page that filter out all groups based on the selected category

 ### Infinite Scrolls
-  - Users will be able to scroll through their groups and events and the server will send out a new set of groups and events starting from the last offset
+  - [ ] Users will be able to scroll through their groups and events and the server will send out a new set of groups and events starting from the last offset

 ### Calendar
-  - Users will be able to search and sort for events based on date
+  - [ ] Users will be able to search and sort for events based on date

-### Categories
-  - Users will be able to navigate to a category page that filter out all groups based on the selected category